 And I would be lying if I told you I didn't remember my two greatest pestilences from those years, a certain Juhi and Joanna.

 Joanna was a know-it-all who constantly locked horns with me in the fight to be number one.
-We went on this trip to the Britannia Schoolhouse once, and we were the two finalists in the spelling bee.
+We went on this trip to an old Schoolhouse once, and we were the two finalists in the spelling bee.
 I slipped up and said the American spelling, and she won the certificate, dang it.

 Juhi, well, I don't have a clue what I had against her, except that she was quite annoying and followed Joanna around like she was the cure to cancer.